glouw/blog/_posts/2018-04-14-Good-Makefiles.md

 layout: post
 ---

-GNU Makefiles are like Latin.
+GNU Makefiles for C are like Latin.
 Only scholars can speak Latin.
 Thankfully patterns exist in GNU Makefiles, and like Latin, a good template is all one needs:

     BIN = a.out